-It never hurts to discuss new opportunities with potential employers.
+Plus, it never hurts to discuss new opportunities with potential employers.

-Once you realize there’s more out there to offer you, it’ll make your decision to leave a little bit easier!
+Once you realize there’s more out there to offer you, it’ll make your decision to leave a little bit easier.

-Even if you don’t dislike your job, it never hurts to look for better opportunities.
+Besides, even if you don’t dislike your job, it never hurts to look for better opportunities.

 Because they can.

 They find better opportunities and they go after them.
 They don’t leave things up to chance.